 Its natural sugars, combined with fiber, allow for a gentle, sustained release of energy, which keeps you feeling satisfied without causing blood sugar crashes.

-4. May Improve Insulin Sensitivity: The Power of Piceatannol
+4. May Improve Insulin Sensitivity

 Passion fruit seeds contain piceatannol, a natural compound shown to enhance insulin sensitivity.
 A randomized study in overweight men found that taking 20 mg of piceatannol daily for 8 weeks improved insulin sensitivity and reduced fasting insulin levels compared with a placebo (PubMed).